 - Whether the EV will be charged at home or at a public charger

-When comparing a gasoline vehicle to charging an EV solely at public charging stations, for example, the electric car is a bit more expensive than the gasoline vehicle.
+Looking at gasoline costs compared to charging an EV solely at public charging stations, for example, the electric car is a bit more expensive than the gasoline vehicle.
 However, when you compare a gasoline vehicle to charging an EV with an at-home EV charger, the latter is actually more cost-effective.
 This is because public charging stations charge a pretty high rate in terms of kilowatts per hour (kWh).
-While installing an EV charging station at home has higher upfront costs, the amount of savings on a monthly basis will make up for it in the long run.

 Here are the average monthly costs for all three options.
-Note that the example gasoline vehicle we’re using gets roughly 33 miles per gallon at the current national average gas price of $4.16 per gallon and assuming that each vehicle goes 1,000 miles per month.
+Note that the example gasoline vehicle we’re using gets roughly 33 miles per gallon at the current national average gas price of $3.66 per gallon and assuming that each vehicle goes 1,000 miles per month.

-- Monthly gasoline vehicle fueling costs: $126.06
+- Monthly gasoline vehicle fueling costs: $110

-- Monthly public EV charging costs: $129.50
+- Monthly public EV charging costs: $150

-- Monthly at-home EV charging costs: $30-$70
+- Monthly at-home EV charging costs: $60

 To determine your at-home costs, check out your latest electric bill.
 Divide the total by the number of kilowatt-hours used.
-On average, U.S. households pay almost 14 cents per kWh.
-Since most electric cars get 3 to 4 miles per kWh, a person who travels 1,000 miles per month and spends the same as the average household would pay $46.67 in EV charging costs monthly.
+On average, U.S. households pay almost 23 cents per kWh.
+Since most electric cars get 3 to 4 miles per kWh, a person who travels 1,000 miles per month and spends the same as the average household would pay $57.50 in EV charging costs monthly.

 Unexpected EV charging costs

-If you’re considering buying an electric vehicle, it’s important to prepare for indirect costs associated with owning an EV.
+If you’re considering buying an electric vehicle, it’s important to prepare for the indirect costs associated with owning an EV.
 Many new EV owners are surprised at the additional, unbudgeted costs.

 Level 2 charger prices and installation